 Goodwill represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired in a business combination.
-Goodwill is not amortized but is tested for impairment at least annually or more frequently if events or changes in circumstances indicate that the asset may be impaired.
+Goodwill is not amortized but is tested for impairment at least annually or more frequently if a triggering event occurs.
 The Company's impairment tests are based on a single operating segment and reporting unit structure.
-If the carrying value of the reporting unit exceeds its fair value, an impairment charge is recognized for the excess of the carrying value of the reporting unit over its fair value.
+If the carrying value of the reporting unit exceeds its fair value, an impairment charge is recognized for the excess of the carrying value of the reporting unit over its fair value (see Note 12).

 IPR&D assets represent the fair value of incomplete research and development projects that had not reached technological feasibility as of the date of acquisition; initially, these are classified as IPR&D and are not subject to amortization.
 Once these research and development projects are completed, the asset balances are transferred from IPR&D to acquisition-related developed technology and are subject to amortization from this point forward.
 The Company reviews IPR&D for possible impairment annually or more frequently if events or changes in circumstances indicate that carrying amount may not be recoverable.
-Significant assumptions inherent in the evaluation and measurement of impairment include, but are not limited to, external factors such as industry and economic trends, and internal factors such as changes in the Company's business strategy and the Company's forecasts for specific projects.
+Significant assumptions inherent in the evaluation and measurement of impairment include, but are not limited to, external factors such as industry and economic trends, and internal factors such as changes in the Company's business strategy and the Company's forecasts for specific projects (see Note 12).
+During the year ended December 31, 2022, there was \$15.8 million in impairment of Goodwill & IPR&D recognized in the consolidated statement of operations and comprehensive loss in the line item "restructuring and impairment charges".